trident-project/trident/doc/source/annotated_example.rst

 Spectrum Generation
 -------------------

-Now that we have our ``LightRay``, we can use it to generate a spectrum.
+Now that we have our :class:`~trident.LightRay` we can use it to generate a spectrum.
 To create a spectrum, we need to make a :class:`~trident.SpectrumGenerator` object defining our desired wavelength range and bin size.
 You can do this by manually setting these features, or just using one of the presets for